The following instructions are intended for users who are using the XinematiX App for the first time. It provides an introduction how to use the App.

 had different forms and sizes.
 In this way one has or had to connect two different cables with matching plugs between keyboard and

-iPad/ iPhone repectively between iPad/ iPhone and headphone or speakers.
+iPad/ iPhone respectively between iPad/ iPhone and headphone or speakers.

 At the actual iPad and iPhones Apple has deleted a separate audio output socket.
 There exists only one single USB C socket, being

-responsible for recieving either MIDI data or(!) sending audio signals.
+responsible for receiving either MIDI data or(!) sending audio signals.
 It seems that nobody of the responsible Apple developers considered

 that it should be possible to support both a the same time: data input and audio output.